The respected Economist Intelligence Unit has again published its annual city Liveability Index

 As highlighted in the EIU report, the quality of infrastructure is an important component in the liveability of cities and towns.

-The continued application of infrastructure asset management techniques to optimise the delivery of services remains a critical function in ensuring the sustainability of city liveability.
+The continued application of infrastructure management techniques to optimise the delivery of services remains a critical function in ensuring the sustainability of city liveability.

 PHOTO CREDIT: Auckland CBD by Karl Hipolito